AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-color-commandref.md

  </tr>
 </table>

-In case of image and text layers, `color=` fills transparent and semi-opaque areas within the bounding rectangle of the layer with the specified color* before* `rotate=` and `extend=` are applied.
+If there are image and text layers, `color=` fills transparent and semi-opaque areas within the bounding rectangle of the layer with the specified color* before* `rotate=` and `extend=` are applied.

 ## Properties {#section-d6e74c36a49547849212e4db8927e678}

 Layer attribute.
 Applies to current layer or to layer 0 if `layer=comp`.

-*`color`* is assumed to exist in the working color space corresponding to the pixel type of *`color`*. *`color`* is converted accurately if the layer image has a different pixel type at the time of merge.
+The modifier *`color`* is assumed to exist in the working color space corresponding to the pixel type of *`color`*.
+And *`color`* is converted accurately if the layer image has a different pixel type at the time of merge.

 ## Default {#section-60611c72876b4c45b5c85ce35608e5ec}